Homomorphisms into a simple Z-stable C*-Algebras: Introduction

 \section{Introduction}

-{For topological spaces, it is important to understand continuous maps from one topological space to another.
-Let $X$ and $Y$ be two compact Hausdorff spaces, {and denote by $C(X)$ (or $C(Y)$) the C*-algebra of complex valued continuous functions on $X$ (or $Y$).} {Any} continuous map $\lambda: Y\to X$ {induces} a homomorphism $\phi$ from the commutative C*-algebra $C(X)$ into the commutative C*-algebra $C(Y)$ {by $\phi(f)=f\circ\lambda,$ and any $C^*$-\hm\, from $C(X)$ to $C(Y)$ arises this way.
-It should be noted, by the Gelfand theorem, every unital commutative C*-algebra has the form $C(X)$ as above.
+Let $X$ and $Y$ be two compact Hausdorff spaces, {and denote by $C(X)$ (or $C(Y)$) the C*-algebra of complex-valued continuous functions on $X$ (or $Y$).} {Any} continuous map $\lambda: Y\to X$ {induces} a homomorphism $\phi$ from the commutative C*-algebra $C(X)$ into the commutative C*-algebra $C(Y)$ {by $\phi(f)=f\circ\lambda,$ and any \hm\, from $C(X)$ to $C(Y)$ arises this way (in this paper, by homomorphisms or isomorphisms between C*-algebras, we mean *-homomorphisms or *-isomorphisms).
+It should be noted {that}, by the Gelfand-Naimark theorem, every unital commutative C*-algebra has the form $C(X)$ as above.

 For non-commutative \CA s, one also studies \hm s.
 Let $A$ and $B$ be two unital \CA s and let $\phi, \psi: A\to B$ be two \hm s.
-An important problem in the study of \CA s is to determine when $\phi$ and $\psi$ are (approximately) unitarily equivalent.
-One of the important aspects of C*-algebra theory is the program of classification of amenable C*-algebras by the Elliott invariant, or, otherwise known as the Elliott program.
-What are called the uniqueness theorems in the Elliott program is, in fact, a sufficient condition for two \hm s $\phi$ and $\psi$ being approximately unitarily equivalent, which plays an extremely important role in the study of Elliott program.
+A fundamental problem in the study of \CA s is to determine when $\phi$ and $\psi$ are (approximately) unitarily equivalent.

-The last two decades saw the rapid development in the Elliott program.
-For instance, \CA s that can be classified by the Elliott invariant include all unital simple inductive limits of homogeneous C*-algebras (AH-algebras for short) with no dimension growth (\cite{EGL}).
-In fact, classifiable simple \CA s includes all unital separable amenable simple \CA s with the tracial rank at most one which satisfy the Universal Coefficient Theorem (the UCT)(see \cite{Lnuni1}).
+The last two decades saw the rapid development of classification of amenable \CA s, or otherwise known the Elliott program.
+For instance, all unital simple AH-algebras with slow dimension growth are classified by their Elliott invariant (\cite{EGL}).
+In fact, {the class of} classifiable simple \CA s includes all unital separable amenable simple \CA s with the tracial rank at most one which satisfy the Universal Coefficient Theorem (the UCT) (see \cite{Lnuni1}).
+One of the crucial problems in the Elliott program is the so-called uniqueness theorem which usually asserts that two monomorphisms are approximately unitarily equivalent if they induce the same $K$-theory related maps under certain assumptions on \CA s involved.